mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

    * Confirm that ARGs have been replaced.
    * Check that the script appears in the intended position.

-The example component used in the tutorial was **“Registry”**, demonstrating field-level script injection during compilation.
+The example component used in the tutorial was **"Registry"**, demonstrating field-level script injection during compilation.

 ---